 Residential exterior cleaning and roof cleaning have been a service provided by contractors for many decades now.
 Though there are many exterior cleaning companies out there to choose from, careful research should be done to ensure you hire a true professional.
 In most states and municipalities, exterior cleaning requires no special licensing.
 In fact, in most areas of the country, a minimum $30.00 occupational/business license is the only requirement to be in business.
 In many cases, exterior cleaning contractors have no liability insurance, no workers compensation insurance and are operating the business from personal vehicles with no business insurance bound to them.
 Because of little or no regulation, coupled with an ease of starting the business, one can find people from all walks of life operating exterior cleaning companies.

 To worsen the matter, some contractors have created false or misleading logos, seals and certificates to try to add an air of legitimacy to their company.
-There are even some internet associations / vetting companies (Angie’s List, Home Advisor and the like), that have been created to make contractors seem more professional and even offer certifications that may in fact be for marketing purposes only.
-To avoid this confusion, you the customer and home owner need to be vigilant in checking that these associations are real.
-Please be aware that there are currently several faux organizations that claim to be trade organizations that govern the cleaning industry.
+There are even some internet associations/vetting companies (Angie’s List, Home Advisor and the like), that have been created to make contractors seem more professional and even offer certifications that may, in fact, be for marketing purposes only.
+To avoid this confusion, you the customer and homeowner need to be vigilant in checking that these associations are real.
+Please be aware that there are currently several faux organizations that claim to trade organizations that govern the cleaning industry.
 In a few cases, individuals have created these faux organizations for personal gain and advertising.
 Though some may look impressive and have nice graphics and logos they have little or no authority and leave potential property owners in jeopardy of possibly hiring an inexperienced, untrained and uninsured contractor.

 by workers comp insurance.